Khalyid/KhalidAbdeddine_6_22112021/Web-Developer-P6-master/README.md

 On Windows, these installations require to use PowerShell in administrator mode.

-Then, clone this repo, `run npm install`, and `run npm install --save-dev run-script-os`.
+Then, clone this repo, run "npm install" in the back-end, and "npm install --save-dev run-script-os" in the Web-Developer-P6-master folder.

 ## Usage ##